RyotaUshio/obsidian-pdf-plus/README.md

 This is an [Obsidian.md](https://obsidian.md) plugin for a better PDF experience.
 Specifically:

 - It transforms backlinks to PDF files into highlight annotations, i.e. you can **annotate PDF files with highlights just by linking to text selection**.
-- Alternatively, you can add annotations directly into PDF files so that they are also visible outside Obsidian[^1].
+- Alternatively, you can add annotations directly into PDF files so that they are also visible outside Obsidian (but with limitations; see [here](#note-on-saving-annotations-directly-in-pdf).
 - Moreover, it adds many **quality-of-life improvements** to the built-in PDF viewer and PDF embeds.
 So it's useful even if you don't use it as an annotation tool (you can even turn off the annotation functionality!).

-[^1]: However, you will found the viewer reloaded every time you add a highlight to your file.
-This is a limitation originating from how Obsidian configures the PDF.js library (specifically, they disables `AnnotationEditorLayer`).
-Therefore, this feature should be considered to be a temporary workaround until Obsidian itself supports PDF annotation, which is on [their roadmap](https://obsidian.md/roadmap/).

 PDF++ stands out among other PDF annotation tools for the following reasons: